-The Community Health Forum is a bi-monthly meeting of all health and human services agencies in Augusta County, Staunton and Waynesboro to exchange information, share resources and unify programs that address community needs.
+The Community Health Forum is a bi-monthly meeting of all health and human services agencies in Staunton, Waynesboro, and Augusta County to exchange information, share resources and unify programs addressing the health needs tof the community.

 Augusta Health Clinical Programs

 Home Health Telehealth